 Business Insurance for Plumbers - What You Need to Know

-Plumbing and gasfitting is one of the most common trades in Australia, with thousands of registered tradespeople working across residential, commercial, and industrial sites.
-Whether you're a sole trader, run a small team, or manage a larger plumbing business, the right insurance cover is essential to protect against the financial risks inherent in the trade.
+Plumbing and gasfitting remains one of Australia's busiest trades, with tens of thousands of licensed practitioners servicing residential, commercial and industrial properties from Cairns to Hobart.
+Whether you operate as a sole trader, head up a small crew, or manage a multi-van plumbing company, appropriate insurance coverage is vital to guard against the financial shocks that come with the trade.

-All major Australian business insurance providers offer policies tailored for plumbing and gasfitting businesses.
+All leading Australian business insurers offer packages designed for plumbing and gasfitting operators.
 See our full Australian business insurance comparison for provider details.

 Key Industry Facts

-• Common business structures: Sole traders, partnerships, and limited liability companies.
-Many plumbers operate as subcontractors to larger building firms
+• Common business structures: Sole traders, partnerships and proprietary limited companies.
+A large proportion of plumbers work as subcontractors to builders and project managers

-• Contract requirements: Most commercial and government contracts require minimum public liability cover of $1M - $2M.
-Some main contractors require $5M+ and current certificates of currency
+• Contract requirements: Most commercial and government contracts stipulate minimum public liability of $5M to $20M.
+Certificates of currency are routinely requested before a subcontractor can step onto site

 Cover Types for Plumbing Businesses